aevankow/aevankow.github.io/_pages/publications.md

 Papers
 ======
-1. **Tagirdzhanova G.**, Raistrick J., Talbot N. J. Chromosome-level genome assembly of the photobiont microalga Trebouxia sp.
+1. **Tagirdzhanova G.**, Raistrick J., Talbot N. J. 2025.Chromosome-level genome assembly of the photobiont microalga Trebouxia sp.
 ‘A48’ from the lichen Xanthoria parietina.
-New Phytologist.
-[Link to article](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.70728)
+New Phytologist 249(2): 1036-1052.
+[Link to article](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.70728). *Highlighted by Plant Science Research Weekly in [Plantae](https://plantae.org/genomic-analysis-of-a-lichen-photobiont-alga/)*

 1. **Tagirdzhanova G.**, Scharnagl K., Sahu N., … & Talbot N. J. 2025.
 Complexity of the lichen symbiosis revealed by metagenome and transcriptome analysis of Xanthoria parietina.
-Current Biology.
-[Link to article](https://doi.org/10.1016/j.cub.2024.12.041). *This paper was featured on the journal cover and cover in the 'In Other Journals' section in [Science](https://www.science.org/doi/10.1126/science.adx6889)*
+Current Biology 35(4): 799–817.
+[Link to article](https://doi.org/10.1016/j.cub.2024.12.041). *This paper was featured on the journal cover and covered in the 'In Other Journals' section in [Science](https://www.science.org/doi/10.1126/science.adx6889)*

 1. Allen C.C.G., Díaz-Escandón D., DeLong-Duhon S., **Tagirdzhanova G.**, …  & Spribille T.  2025.
 Massive gene loss in the fungus Sporothrix epigloea accompanied a shift to life in a glucuronoxylomannan-based gel matrix.
-Genome Biology and Evolution.
+Genome Biology and Evolution 17(2): evaf015.
 [Link to article](https://doi.org/10.1093/gbe/evaf015)

 1. **Tagirdzhanova G.**, Saary P., Cameron E.S., … & Spribille T. 2024.
 Microbial occurrence and symbiont detection in a global sample of lichen metagenomes.
 PLOS Biology 22(11): e3002862.
 [Link to article](https://doi.org/10.1371/journal.pbio.3002862)